QualiTorque/qualitorque.github.io/docs/governance/policies.md

 Torque policies are triggered as part of the environment deployment pipeline for specific environment lifecycle events (launch, extend environment for example) or during the deployment of environments (e.g. when evaluating a Terraform module included in the environment).
 Torque policies are powered by OPA (Open Policy Agent).
 For a step-by-step tutorial, see [Video: Torque policies (end-to-end)](#video-torque-policies-end-to-end-tutorial).

+## Example Use Cases
+You can use Torque policies for cost and consumption control.
+Examples include:
+- Limiting the maximal duration of environments
+- Limiting the concurrent number of environments per user
+- Limiting the total cost of environments
+- And more.

 In this article:
 - [How policies work](#how-policies-work)